sarjooerin/insy/README.md

 # HustleHub+ backend listening securely on https://localhost:5000 (development)
 ```

 Because the certificate is self-signed, your browser/Postman/curl will show a security warning — this is expected for local development.
-In Postman, disable **SSL certificate verification** in Settings, or use the `-k` flag with curl.
+In Postman, disable SSL certificate verification in Settings, or use the `-k` flag with curl.

 ---

 ## 6. Testing with Postman

 1. Import `postman/HustleHub-Part1.postman_collection.json` into Postman.
-2. In Postman **Settings → General**, turn **off** "SSL certificate verification" (required for the local self-signed cert).
+2. In Postman Settings → General, turn off "SSL certificate verification" (required for the local self-signed cert).
-3. Run the requests **in order** (01 → 13).
+3. Run the requests in order (01 → 13).
 The collection is designed to be run top-to-bottom:
    - Requests 02–06 exercise registration (success, duplicate email, weak password, bad email format, missing fields).
-   - Request 07 logs in and **automatically stores the JWT** into a collection variable (`{{token}}`).
+   - Request 07 logs in and automatically stores the JWT into a collection variable (`{{token}}`).
    - Requests 08–09 test invalid login scenarios.
    - Requests 10–12 test the protected `/profile` route with no token, a valid token, and an invalid token.
    - Request 13 confirms unknown routes return a clean `404` with no stack trace.
-4. Each request has an automated Postman test script attached (visible in the **Tests** tab) that asserts the expected status code.
+4. Each request has an automated Postman test script attached (visible in the Tests tab) that asserts the expected status code.

 Screenshots of these requests/responses, taken from Postman, are included in `/docs` (or attached separately per your submission format) as required by the brief.